-Figure 3-11 Quick Setup - PPTP/Russia PPTP
+Figure 3-11 Quick Setup - PPTP

-User Name/Password - Enter the User Name and Password provided by your ISP.
+- User Name/Password Enter the User Name and Password provided by your ISP.
 These fields are case-sensitive.
-If you have difficulty with this process, please contact your ISP.
+If you have difficulty with this process, please contact your ISP. - > Confirm Password Enter the password again to make sure that the password is correct.